Orange County Coastkeeper

 Impact Statement

-Coastkeeper implements a variety of programs in five areas; education, advocacy, restoration, research, and enforcement.
-Following are a few examples of our core programs, projects and accomplishments:
+Coastkeeper implements a variety of programs in five areas: education, advocacy, restoration, research, and enforcement.
+The following are a few examples of our core programs, projects, and accomplishments:

-Restoration staff works throughout the year to restore critical coastline and marine habitats.
-Our current projects include eelgrass and oyster restoration, where we partner up with community members and Yacht Clubs to create shell string's to restore the native Olympia oyster population.
+Restoration staff work throughout the year to restore critical coastline and marine habitats.
+Our current projects include oyster restoration, where we partner with restaurants, community members, and Yacht Clubs to recycle oyster shells and create shell strings to restore the native Olympia oyster population.

 Our enforcement team works to protect the Clean Water Act through litigation.

 We also have an Accessibility program that is growing into one of our main pillars.
-This is our next step in our efforts to restore our coastlines, with our goal being to increase accessibility to California's waterways, harbors, and coastal waters through the disbursement of money for beach accessibility equipment.
+This is our next step in our efforts to restore our coastlines, with the goal of increasing access to California's waterways, harbors, and coastal waters by disbursing funds for beach accessibility equipment.
 This program removes physical, financial, and social barriers by covering all costs, including accessible transportation, adaptive beach equipment, entrance fees, meals, and trained staff support.

 Needs Statement

 General operating support is essential to Coastkeeper's capacity to deliver impactful programs and sustain itself as an efficient, high-performing organization.
-Charitable, corporate, and government grants are largely restricted to program expenses, and thus general operating support is an area of high need.
+Charitable, corporate, and government grants are largely restricted to program expenses; thus, general operating support is a high need area.

-The following are current projects that are in need of funding.
+The following projects are currently in need of funding.

-Education Programs: Our education team provides field trips and service learning projects to under served school at no cost to the school or students.
-Additional funding would grant us the opportunity to serve those schools currently on our waiting list.
+Education Programs: Our education team provides field trips and service-learning projects to underserved schools at no cost to schools or students.
+Additional funding would enable us to serve the schools currently on our waiting list.

-Restoration Programs: The funds donated to restoration go towards ongoing restoration efforts, which currently include eelgrass and oyster restoration in the Upper Newport Bay and Alamitos Bay in Long Beach.
-Funds donated to our restoration program help us purchase equipment, hire consultants to do studies on the effectiveness of our restoration efforts, and coordinate the massive volunteer effort it takes to perform these activities.
+Restoration Programs: Funds donated to restoration support ongoing efforts, which currently include oyster restoration in Upper Newport Bay and Alamitos Bay in Long Beach.
+Funds donated to our restoration program help us purchase equipment, hire consultants to study the effectiveness of our restoration efforts, and coordinate the massive volunteer effort required to carry out these activities.

-Cleanup OC: Our cleanup programs have grown from 25 volunteers a month to now over 700 every month.
-Donations help support the expansion of this program to inland and north Orange County as well as to cover the cost of equipment.
+Cleanup OC: Our cleanup programs have grown from 25 volunteers per month to over 700.
+Donations help expand this program to inland Orange County and cover equipment costs.

 Water Quality & Research: Water quality monitoring and research are critical to understanding pollution sources and informing science-based advocacy and enforcement.
-Funding supports data collection, water testing equipment, laboratory analysis, field equipment, and staff time needed to monitor coastal and inland water, assess ecosystem health, and guide effective solutions that protect public health and aquatic life.
+Funding supports data collection, water-testing equipment, laboratory analysis, field equipment, and staff time needed to monitor coastal and inland waters, assess ecosystem health, and guide effective solutions that protect public health and aquatic life.

 Accessibility: Accessibility is an emerging pillar of our work, focused on increasing equitable access to California's waterways, harbors, and coastal waters.
 Funding supports the removal of physical, financial, and social barriers by covering costs such as adaptive beach equipment, accessible transportation, and ensures that all community members, regardless of ability, can experience and connect with the coast we work to protect.